Direct Fusion Drive

-Direct Fusion Drive (DFD) is a conceptual low radioactivity, nuclear-fusion rocket engine designed to produce both thrust and electric power for interplanetary spacecraft.
-The concept is based on the Princeton field-reversed configuration reactor invented in 2002 by Samuel A. Cohen and is being modeled and experimentally tested at Princeton Plasma Physics Laboratory, a US Department of Energy facility.
-It is also modeled and evaluated by Princeton Satellite Systems.
-As of 2018, the concept entered Phase II, a simulation phase, to further advance the design.
+Direct Fusion Drive (DFD) is a conceptual, low radioactivity, nuclear-fusion rocket engine, designed to produce both thrust and electric power, suitable for interplanetary spacecraft.
+The concept is based on the Princeton field-reversed configuration reactor, invented in 2002 by Samuel A. Cohen.
+It is being modeled and experimentally tested at Princeton Plasma Physics Laboratory, a U.S. Department of Energy facility, as well as modeled and evaluated by Princeton Satellite Systems (PSS).
+As of 2018, a direct fusion drive project driven by NASA is said to have entered its simulation phase, presented as the second phase of the concept's evolution.